NotTotal/Happy-fun-times/README.md

 Will you add x mod to the list?
 - It's extremely unlikely unless its already on my radar.

+Are you going to add a bunch of armor mods like TSO?
+- Working on it slowly.

 I think I found a bug!
 Here are some things that are not bugs:
 - None yet, thankfully.